aiqbal34/GitGud/README.md

 ### Aariz Iqbal:
 Done:
-- Set up GitHub Repo
-- Researched options for backend and settled on CloudKit
-- Created Figma UI Views for app

-To Do:
 - Implement registration process for user
 - Create backend and database

+To Do:

 Blocks:
 None

 ### Isa Bukhari
 Done:
-- Researched options for backend and settled on CloudKit
-- Created Figma UI Views for app
+- Implement Settings Page UI
-- Updated trello board
-- Recorded meeting notes

 To Do:
-- Implement Settings Page UI

 Blocks:
 - None

 ### Sajid Hussein
 Done:
-- Researched options for backend and settled on CloudKit
-- Created Figma UI Views for app
+- Implement home view UI flow
-- Whiteboarded database architecture for app

 To Do:
-- Implement home view UI flow

 Blocks:
 - None